Voice over LTE: Device compatibility issues

 For VoLTE calling to be "Available" on a device, VoLTE has to be both provisioned/enabled in the Firmware and a carrier compatible modem configuration/profile must be loaded on the device.
 Typically the modem configurations are automatically loaded by the device firmware when inserting a sim card.
 However not all devices are configured to detect the sim cards for all networks and enable VoLTE Calling.

-The IMS Status debug can also indicate if Wi-Fi Calling (Voice over Wi-Fi) and Video Calling (ViLTE/Video Telephony) are available.
-(Note: For Wi-Fi Calling to say Available the device has to be connected to a suitable Wi-Fi Network).
+The IMS Status debug can indicate if Wi-Fi Calling (Voice over Wi-Fi) and Video Calling (ViLTE/Video Telephony) are available.
+(Note: For Wi-Fi Calling to be available the device has to be connected to a suitable Wi-Fi network).

 Additionally, devices with a "UT Interface" status of "Unavailable" will be unable to change Call Forwarding or Call Busy Settings over 4G/LTE.
 Note: UT Interface is not required for VoLTE Calling, UT Interface is only required to change supplementary service settings (i.e. call forwarding) on a 4G/LTE only network.
 Devices without an "Available" UT Interface are reliant on 2G/3G networks to change call forwarding/busy settings.